oumar-fall/blue-bundler-decoder/README.md

 ## Output

-Output will be available in `output/` directory
+The decoded output will be available in the `output/` directory.